NFTorNOT/NON-backend/README.md

 # NFT or Not Backend
-This repository has implementation of NFT or NOT backend APIs and cron processes, developed using Node.js.
+This repository has implementation of NFT or NOT backend APIs developed using Node.js.

 ## Pre-requisites for environment setup